 Entrepreneurship Courses

 The Jake Jabs Center offers several courses each semester that cover a wide variety of entrepreneurial topics.
-From developing a marketable idea to creating a business plan to securing capital for your startup, we make sure our students graduate with the skills needed to run a business successfully.
-View the available ENTP courses below!
+From developing a marketable idea to creating a business plan to securing capital for your startup, we make sure our students graduate with the skills needed to run a business or contribute to an entrepreneurial organization successfully.
+Check out our upcoming ENTP courses below!

-IMPORTANT NOTES ABOUT COURSE SCHEDULING: Registering for an entrepreneurship (ENTP) course is a little different than other courses on campus.
-Make sure to download our registration guide below to ensure that you’re signed up for the courses you want.
+IMPORTANT NOTES ABOUT COURSE SCHEDULING: Registering for an entrepreneurship (ENTP) course is a little different than other Business School courses.
+When selecting the campus in your class search, be sure to select the Extended Studies campus option instead of Denver.

 LOOKING FOR SCHOLARSHIP ASSISTANCE?
-Visit our Tuition & Scholarship page to learn more about how the Jake Jabs Center can help you!
+Visit our Tuition & Scholarship page to learn how the Jake Jabs Center can help you!

 ENTP 3200 – The Fundamentals of Entrepreneurship